josiahg2/COVID19-factors/README.md

 ## Data

 This dataset is a compilation of datasets from various sources.
 All 50 U.S. states are included.
 Each line of the dataset provides state identification data, seven variables directly related to COVID-19, and three other variables of interest.
-Variables related to COVID-19 are aggregates or averages from the month of February 2021.
+Variables related to COVID-19 are aggregates from the month of February 2021.

 See **Variables.csv** and **Processing.R** for more details on the variables and the data sources.